oliverbarnes/oliverbarnes.github.io/index.md

-Building [liquidvoting.io](https://liquidvoting.io/), a Liquid Democracy component for democractic platforms.
+Building [liquidvoting.io](https://liquidvoting.io/), a Liquid Democracy component for digital decision-making platforms.

 Rubyist and API developer for the past ten years.
 Elixirist, DevOps/SRE for the past two.
 Well-versed in agile processes, with some experience in Digital Transformation.